 (Inspired by Private Eye)

 You can’t help but feel that this economic prosperity has done more to brainwash the Chinese people into a position of political indifference than the Chinese government could have ever dreamed of post-1989.
-In other words if you have a comfortable life with all its materialistic trappings who cares about the government?
-Of course on the flip side while a few prosper those on the bottom of the heap are no better of, in fact the indicators in some areas show a steady decline in well-being.
-The ironic thing is that these people are in the vast majority and history has much to say about what happens when you push the majority to far…
+In other words, if you have a comfortable life with all its materialistic trappings who cares about the government?
+Of course on the flip side, while a few prosper those on the bottom of the heap are no better of, in fact, the indicators in some areas show a steady decline in well-being.
+The ironic thing is that these people are in the vast majority and history has much to say about what happens when you push the majority too far…

 I’d recommend anybody watch this excellent documentary from PBS.
 Perhaps a few multinationals also might think about re-evaluating their corporate ethics statements also!

 Update (29/06) – Please read Stephanie’s comments after the break for a much better insight into the situation by someone who would know much better than me!